diegopapic/cinenacional/PROJECT_DOCS.md

   onSubmit: (data: MovieFormData) => Promise<void>
   isSubmitting: boolean

-  // React Hook Form (6 métodos)
+  // React Hook Form (6 métodos como any)
-  register: UseFormRegister<MovieFormData>
+  register: any
-  handleSubmit: UseFormHandleSubmit<MovieFormData>
+  handleSubmit: any
-  watch: UseFormWatch<MovieFormData>
+  watch: any
-  setValue: UseFormSetValue<MovieFormData>
+  setValue: any
-  reset: UseFormReset<MovieFormData>
+  reset: any
-  errors: FieldErrors<MovieFormData>
+  errors: any

   // Estados de UI (2)
   activeTab: string